jstromsoe/reach-docs/docs/quickstart.md

 Hit the **Save** button.
 Click "Yes" to load current settings.
 The rover mode will start.

+#### Keeping the settings

+After configuration, Reach will remember it's settings and start in this state on boot.
+For example, device configured as Rover with "reach_single_default.conf" configuration file, started, will start Rover with the same config after a power cycle.
+Base mode will also keep it's settings and started/stopped state.

+If, for some reason, Reach is rebooted during configuration process, the settings file might get corrupted.
+Then, by default Reach will start as a stopped Rover with "reach_single_default.conf" settings.

 #### Viewing results

 ##### ReachView status